simdjson/simdjson/doc/parse_many.md

 of magnitude cheaper.
 Ain't that awesome!

 Thread support is only active if thread supported is detected in which case the macro SIMDJSON_THREADS_ENABLED is set.
+You can also manually pass `SIMDJSON_THREADS_ENABLED=1` flag to the library.
 Otherwise the library runs in single-thread mode.

 A `document_stream` instance uses at most two threads: there is a main thread and a worker thread.
 You should expect the main thread to be fully occupied while the worker thread is partially busy